 If you plan to pass through another country to return to the UK, check the travel advice for the country you’re transiting.

-During the COVID-19 pandemic, it is more important than ever to get travel insurance and check it provides sufficient cover.
+It is more important than ever to get travel insurance and check it provides sufficient cover.
 See the FCDO guidance on foreign travel insurance.

 Most visits to Kiribati are trouble-free.
 However, petty theft can occur and you should take care with personal possessions.
 Women travelling on their own should take care, particularly at night.